-The march towards system improvement is not new, but it is sure to gather a great deal of attention during this legislative session. (slide 6) There is much about which we can be hopeful.
+The march towards system improvement is not new, but it is sure to continue to gather a great deal of attention during the remainder of the legislative session. (slide 6) There is much about which we can be hopeful.

 HB 1035 proposes the first major update of the Uniform Juvenile Court Act since the late 1960's, when it was first enacted.
 This bill will modernize the basic structure of our code and will provide the foundation for continued system improvement work.
 If we are to make the best use the resources we have and do the best work we can with youth and families, we must have a court act that is designed for that purpose.
 Representative Klemin chaired the Interim Judiciary Committee, is a member of the Commission on Juvenile Justice, and is a member of the Children's Cabinet.

 HB1036 is a study resolution that will serve as a companion to HB1035.
 During this interim, the Commission on Juvenile Justice, the Interim Judiciary Committee and the ND Juvenile Justice State Advisory Group worked together to complete the preliminary assessment of the Uniform Juvenile Court Act, as well as the writing of the bill draft.
 Representative Klemin spent hours this summer guiding the work that resulted in HB1035.
 It was an effective partnership between legislators and practitioners from across child serving systems.
 We hope to work together in similar fashion next biennium.
+HB 1036 has passed both the House and the Senate.

 There are those who have worries about the changes to practice that this bill will bring; change is always challenging for some.
 Therefore, we have built in delayed implementation dates to allow for the time to make sure that all the systems that interact with youth have the tools they will need to move forward.
-Representative Klemin will introduce a companion bill that will provide structure and oversight for three planning committees that will work over the next interim to develop community based services for moderate to high risk delinquent youth, plan for the category of children in need of services, and develop alternatives to detention.
-Representative Klemin plans to introduce the bill before the January 18 deadline.
+Representative Klemin introduced a companion bill that provides structure and oversight for three planning committees that will work over the next interim to develop community based services for moderate to high risk delinquent youth, plan for the category of children in need of services, and develop alternatives to detention.
+HB1427 has cleared the House and has crossed over.